WelcomeToSinghCommunity/SM-18/README.md

 # Subject Statistical Method - Experiments Repository

 This repository contains the code and data for the experiments conducted as part of the Subject Statistical Method course.
-The experiments cover a range of statistical methods and analyses.
+The experiments cover a range of statistical methods and analysis.

-Experiments
+## Experiments
-There are 10 experiments conducted in this repository, divided into 3 case studies:

-Case Study 1 - BigChurn Dataset
-Experiment 1 - Descriptive statistics
-Experiment 2 - Hypothesis testing
-Experiment 3 - Regression analysis
-Case Study 2 - Analysis of a Medical Dataset Experiment 4 - Data preprocessing
-Experiment 5 - Survival analysis
-Experiment 6 - Clustering analysis
-Case Study 3 - Analysis of a Marketing Dataset Experiment 7 - Factor analysis
-Experiment 8 - Discriminant analysis
-Experiment 9 - Time series analysis
-Experiment 10 - Bayesian analysis
 Code
 The code for the experiments is split into 6 Colab ( .pynb ) files and 4 R files: